jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

         odd_numbers
     )

-  the terminal shows an :ref:`AttributeError` for the next line
+  the terminal shows :ref:`AttributeError` for the next line

   .. code-block:: python